 Advanced Primary Care

 Weitzman ECHO Advanced Primary Care ECHO series connects primary care medical and behavioral health providers nationally with a multidisciplinary team of experts, using twice-monthly videoconferencing sessions to explore key topics of need to improve quality of care and clinical outcomes for rural and underserved patients.
 Advanced Primary Care ECHO is expertly designed to engage participants in a dynamic and interactive learning community while emphasizing collaboration between medical and behavioral health providers to reduce variations in care.
-The ECHO series includes two 10-session modules on adult psychiatry and substance use disorders.
+The ECHO series includes one 14-session module on adult psychiatry and substance use disorders and a second 6-session module on prenatal and maternal health.

 Weitzman Institute is pleased to announce that this ECHO is being offered as part of the HRSA Telehealth Technology-Enabled Learning Program (TTELP) in order to improve rural health outcomes.